netherphp/standards/README.md

 usuable on their own, it is your desgression at how to structure your methods for your preferred method of unit testing.
-These reduced concern methods shall be prefixed with the method name they are designed to work with, with the descriptive action being separated by an underscore in the method name.
+These reduced concern methods shall be prefixed with the method name they are designed to work with, with the descriptive action being separated by an netherscore in the method name.

 ```php
 <?php